If you’re in the market to buy or refinance in The Golden State, a small difference between mortgage rates can make or break the bank.

 The brand had one of the lowest complaint ratios among lenders we reviewed, but the more noticeable standout feature is the overall online experience.
 At NextAdvisor, we value price transparency and accessibility.
 Pennymac met this expectation with daily rate and fee updates and customizable rate quotes on its user-friendly webpage.

 Watermark Home Loans based out of Irvine, CA, and currently licensed in 38 states.
-The company is named one of NextAdvisor’s best mortgage lenders of 2022 because of its streamlined online application process, transparent and accessibility of pricing, lower-than-average consumer complaints, and solid loan product lineup.
+The company is named one of NextAdvisor’s best mortgage lenders of 2022 because of its streamlined online application process, extensive loan product menu including standard conventional, jumbo, and refinance loans, but also all three government-backed loans (FHA, VA, and USDA).
+Another stand out product by Watermark is its “non-qualified mortgage” meant to serve borrowers with unique income criteria, such as the self-employed.

-Borrowers can receive a customized rate quote by filling out a form online with basic information such as your income, address, and estimated home value.
-You will get an email with a few different quote options to review with options for discount points, lender credits, or closing costs options.
+Borrowers can receive a customized rate quote by filling out a form online with basic information and then will get an email with a few different quote options to review that lays out clearly discount points, lender credits, or closing costs options.
 Watermark Home Loans advertises national daily rate averages along with data indicators of how much each loan type’s rate has moved up or down in the last 30 days.

 Watermark has a lower-than-average number of consumer complaints: Less than one complaint per 1,000 originated loans in 2020, according to the CFPB’s consumer complaint database.